BYU-ECE-Software/Writing-Tracker/README.md

 # 📚 BYU ECE Writing Tracker

 A habit-tracking web app commissioned by Cammy and James from the MAGICC Lab to **gamify writing** and monitor lab members' writing activity.
-Who's writing the most?
-Now you'll know.

 ---